-Browse provides a single search box for finding words and phrases for titles, authors/creators, subjects, call numbers, and standard numbers in an ordered list.
-Shortcut URL: https://catalog.loc.gov/browse
+Browse provides a single search box for finding words and phrases in titles, authors/creators, subjects, call numbers, and standard numbers and arranging the results in an ordered alphabetic or numeric list.

-- Searches against controlled lists of authors/creators, subjects, names/titles, and uniform titles used by the Library of Congress -- along with cross-references.
+- Searches against controlled lists of authors/creators, subjects, names/titles, and series/uniform titles used by the Library of Congress - along with cross-references.
 These controlled terms are referred to as "authorized headings."
-The LC Online Catalog supports two types of headings searches: you can either start with the left-most word of the heading (the "beginning with" options) or look for any word in the heading (the "containing" options).
+The LC Online Catalog supports two types of headings searches: you can either start with the left-most word of the heading (the beginning with option) or look for any word in the heading (the containing option).

-- Searches for LC classification number or shelving number, starting with the left-most part of the number.
+- Searches for LC call numbers or shelving numbers, starting with the left-most part of the number.

 - Searches for titles, starting with the left-most word of the title (removing initial articles).

-- Searches for LCCN (Library of Congress Control Numbers), ISSN, and ISBN, starting at the beginning of the number.
+- Searches for LCCN (Library of Congress Control Numbers), ISSN, and ISBN - known as "standard numbers" - starting at the beginning of the number.

 To enter a Browse search:

-- Select a search type from the drop-down menu under the Browse heading.
+- Select a Browse search type from the drop-down menu options.

-- Enter one or more search words or phrases in the box that follows.
+- Enter one or more search words or phrases in the Browse search box.
 Depending on the Browse option you select, your search terms may need to be entered in exact order, beginning with the left-most word.

-- If you select a search type that supports Limits, the Limits option will appear on the search form, enabling you to optionally filter your results.
-Heading and call number searches cannot be filtered.
+- If you select Titles Beginning With or Standard Number (LCCN-ISBN-ISSN) from the Browse options, Add Limits appears on the search form, enabling you to optionally limit your results.

 Punctuation, Diacritics, Special Characters, Non-Roman Characters

 Most marks of punctuation in your search query are converted to spaces.
 Some punctuation and diacritic marks are removed: apostrophes, alifs, ayns, middle dots, primes and double primes.
-A few special characters are retained in searches: ampersands (&), plus signs (+), at signs (@), number signs (#), and musical flat and natural signs (musical sharps are converted to spaces).
-Special characters are generally converted to their nearest alphabetic equivalent (for example: an æ diagraph to "ae" or a þ thorn to "th").
+A few special characters, however, are retained in searches: ampersands (&), plus signs (+), at signs (@), number signs (#), and musical flat (♭) and natural (♮) signs (musical sharps are converted to spaces).
+Special characters are generally converted to their nearest alphabetic equivalent (for example: an æ diagraph to ae or a þ thorn to th).

-Records in the LC Online Catalog use Unicode (UTF-8 encoding) for searching and displaying data.
-In addition to Roman scripts, the Catalog contains records in the following languages/scripts: Chinese, Japanese, Korean; Cyrillic-based scripts; Greek; Hebrew, Yiddish; and Perso-Arabic script (e.g., Arabic, Persian, Pushto, Sindhi, Urdu).
+Records in the LC Online Catalog use Unicode opens in a new window (UTF-8 encoding) for searching and displaying data.
+In addition to Roman scripts, Catalog records may also contain the following languages/scripts: Chinese, Japanese, Korean; Cyrillic-based scripts; Greek; Hebrew, Yiddish; and Perso-Arabic script (e.g., Arabic, Persian, Pushto, Sindhi, Urdu).
 For more information, see Searching/Displaying Non-Roman Characters.

 - Year Published/Created of the material